Hellenization

-Hellenization (other British spelling Hellenisation) or Hellenism is the adoption of Greek culture, religion, language, and identity by non-Greeks.
-In the ancient period, colonization often led to the Hellenization of indigenous peoples; in the Hellenistic period, many of the territories which were conquered by Alexander the Great were Hellenized; under the Eastern Roman (Byzantine) Empire, much of its territory was Hellenized; and in modern times, Greek culture has prevailed over minority cultures in Modern Greece.
+Hellenization or Hellenification is the adoption of Greek culture, religion, language, and identity by non-Greeks.
+In the ancient period, colonization often led to the Hellenization of indigenous people.
+In the Hellenistic period, many of the territories which were conquered by Alexander the Great were Hellenized.

 Etymology

 The first known use of a verb that means "to Hellenize" was in Greek (ἑλληνίζειν) and by Thucydides (5th century BC), who wrote that the Amphilochian Argives were Hellenized as to their language by the Ambraciots, which shows that the word perhaps already referred to more than language.
 The similar word Hellenism, which is often used as a synonym, is used in 2 Maccabees (c.
 124 BC) and the Book of Acts (c.
-80–90 AD) to refer to clearly much more than language, though it is disputed what that may have entailed.
+AD 80–90) to refer to clearly much more than language, though it is disputed what that may have entailed.

+The name of Greece differs in Greek compared with the names used for the country in other languages and cultures, just like the names of the Greeks.
+The civilization and its associated territory and people, which is referred to in English as "Greece", have never referred to themselves in that term.
+They have rather called themselves 'Hellenes', adopting the traditional appellation of the Hellas region.